npsot_bluebonnet_full_color

 Approved Types of Expenditures

-Funds must only be spent on native plants, shrubs and trees or seeds for these plants and larval host plants.
+Funds must be used to purchase only native plants for our ecoregion or seeds for these plants.
 Applications will be accepted for new habitats or for improvement and maintenance of established pollinator habitats.
-Plants can be replaced or native plants can be added.
+Plants can be replaced, or native plants can be added.
 Grant funds cannot be spent on signage, hardscape features, barriers, soil, pesticides, amendments or any other non-plant items.

 Education Committee